Southern University at Shreveport: Academics

+Student Life

+The Johnny L. Vance, Jr. Student Activity Center provides programs and services that support students' physical, social, recreational, and educational development.
+These programs are conducted by the Office of Student Life and its committees, including the Student Government Association (SGA)—a student-elected body of leaders.

+The center is dedicated to the memory of Johnny L. Vance Jr., an educator and community leader who began his academic career as a SUSLA student and later returned to serve the university.

 Athletics

+The college's mascot is the jaguar.
+Its team colors are blue and gold.

-The Port City Jaguars and Lady Jaguars are composed of 2 athletic teams representing Southern University at Shreveport in intercollegiate athletics, including men's and women's basketball.
+The Port City Jaguars and Lady Jaguars are composed of two athletic teams representing Southern University at Shreveport in intercollegiate athletics, including men's and women's basketball.
 The Jaguars and Lady Jaguars compete in National Junior College Athletic Association Division I, Region 23.
-The SUSLA sports teams are members of the MISS-LOU Junior College Conference.
+The SUSLA sports teams are members of the Louisiana Community Colleges Athletic Conference.

 The Jaguars and Lady Jaguars basketball teams play at the Health and Physical Education Complex.